ekkus93/sparkle_motion/docs/NOTEBOOK_AGENT_INTEGRATION.md

 		total still equals the cumulative shot runtime.
 2. **TTS adapter call**
-	- `production_agent` (or a dedicated timeline stage) sends the timeline to tts_agent with a request to synthesize each line.
+	- `production_agent` (or a dedicated timeline stage) sends the timeline to tts_stage with a request to synthesize each line.
 	- Adapter returns per-line artifacts (`line_artifacts`) plus raw WAVs and updated durations based on the rendered speech.
 3. **Stitch + silence insertion**